whatwg/dom/README.md

 This is the repository in which the W3C snapshot version of the DOM Standard is maintained.

-If you wish to file issues or provide pull requests against the standard rather than the snapshots or the tools that produce them, we recommend you do so against the [upstream repository](https://github.com/whatwg/dom).
+If you wish to file issues or provide pull requests for new features, you are also encouraged to look at the [upstream repository](https://github.com/whatwg/dom).

+# Plan for DOM 4.1

+TBD...

 ## How this works